-1) Have an attractive and easy to navigate website.
+1) Have an attractive and easy-to-navigate website.

-If your site looks good and is easy to move around, people are more likely to click through to find the information they’re dying to know.
-One place to start is looking at your menu bar.
+If your site looks good and is easy to move around, people are more likely to click through it.
+Especially, to find the information they’re dying to know.
+One place to start is by looking at your menu bar.
 Your menu bar helps potential clients find the information they are looking for about your private practice and move quickly throughout your site.

 2) Offer quality content that leaves people wanting more.